sean-d/gordle/README.md

 - The original Gordle was created by [scastiel](https://github.com/scastiel/gordle).
 - andydotxyz forked the above [here](https://github.com/andydotxyz/gordle) and updated the version of Fyne, added some nice API updates, and addressed the vendor folder.
-- I forked andydotxyz's version and created word themes (e.g. "sports", "food", "colors", "animals", etc.), and added a dark/light mode selection as per scastiel's original wishlist.
-I also updated the readme and help docs to reflect the changes made.
+- I forked andydotxyz's version and added in difficulty settings (word length), and added a dark/light mode selection as per scastiel's original wishlist.

 ![Gordle Demo](assets/GordleDemo.gif)